 This restaurant is a ‘must’ for those visiting the area and looking for delicious and fastidiously prepared food, all served within a welcoming and cosy environment.

-This is a sponsored post in collaboration with Visit Florida who kindly took us on our Florida road trip and provided us with the wonderful opportunity to swim with manatee.
+This is a sponsored post in collaboration with Visit Florida who kindly took us on our Florida road trip and provided us with the wonderful opportunity of swimming with manatees.